contentstack/datasync-manager/README.md

 ### Working

+#### How do Contentstack sync utilities work?
-When an entry or an asset is published, unpublished or deleted, the listener fires a notification event and the sync manager uses the `Contentstack's Sync API` to sync the latest changes.

-Once the sync manager fetches the updated details from Contentstack, it passes them to the registered plugins and data connectors.

-Read more on how to get started with [Contentstack Sync Utility]()
+When an entry or an asset is published, unpublished, or deleted, the listener fires a notification event and the sync manager uses the `Contentstack's Sync API` to fetch the details.
+Once the sync manager fetches the updated details from Contentstack, it passes them to the registered plugins and data stores.
+Read more on how to get started with [Contentstack sync utility]().

+#### How does Contentstack sync manager work?

+The `.start()` method serves as the entry point to the application.
+When started, it fires up the `Contentstack Sync API` and iteratively fetches all the changes upto the current point in time.
+Each item received is validated, filtered and grouped and passed down to registered plugins and data store.
+Once complete it starts listening for `notifications` via the `.notify()` method.
+On receiving a `notification` event it once again follows the process of calling the Sync API to sync the latest changes.

 ## Documentation & Getting started